 Research shows that the average person has more than 50,000-70,000 thoughts a day (Davis).
 That’s about 35-48 thoughts per minute!
 Imagine if we fixated, focused, or acted on each thought we had, not only would we be overwhelmed, but everyday tasks would become more difficult and almost impossible.
 Interestingly, “nearly 50% of our awake life […]

-In wilderness therapy, we often address the topic of how male students view and treat the women in their lives.
+In wilderness therapy, we often address the topic of healthy relationships and how male students view and treat the women in their lives.
 In the field, we are able to witness students’ attitudes and behaviors toward women through their stories from home, their words, and their daily interactions with female staff.
-How does Open Sky approach these issues […]
+How does Open Sky […]